 Meet our fellowship trainers:

-The Advancing Racial Equity on Nonprofit Boards Fellowship is made possible by the collective efforts and unwavering commitment of corporate and nonprofit funders.
-These funding partners will invite professionals of color to participate in the fellowship on behalf of their organization.
-In addition, professionals of color, including those working for a small business, from throughout the Tampa Bay region are invited to apply.
+Funding partners will invite professionals of color to participate in the fellowship on behalf of their organization.
+Additionally, professionals of color throughout Tampa Bay, including those working for a small business, may apply.

 Check out more of the latest news and stories from the Nonprofit Leadership Center.